jtconnelly/Mazes/README.md

 # Mazes
-Make structures for graphs and grids, implementing algorithms to create mazes and pathing algorithms
+Make structures for graphs and grids, implementing algorithms to create mazes and pathing algorithms.